To embed a website or widget, add it to the properties panel.

 While standards exist today, many have proven to be opaque, subjective, and counter to current scientific best practices.
 The inconsistency in standard setting largely stems from the fact that traditionally, dealers of carbon credits have the quality standard setters, leaving a research gap between climate science and commercial interests.

-Bringing scientific expertise to carbon removal quality standards
+Scientific expertise for carbon removal quality standards

 As part of ongoing efforts to increase consumer trust in carbon removal options, the Lawrence Livermore National Laboratory has formed a working group of scientists and business leaders from leading academic and industry partners, including Carbon Direct.
 Over the course of two years, the initiative’s deliverables include developing and publishing an umbrella framework for assessing all carbon removal projects, testing the framework through a direct air capture case study, and creating best practices for implementation to ensure widespread adoption.